Travel To Kyrgyzstan: An Independent Woman’s Guide

 Getting to Kyrgyzstan

-Not too many airlines fly to Bishkek – I used Turkish Airlines, and Pegasus Airlines also has flights to Kyrgyzstan from Europe.
+Not too many airlines fly to Bishkek.
+Turkish Airlines and Pegasus Airlines have regular flights to Kyrgyzstan from Europe.

-You can also cross into Kyrgyzstan by land but only through certain borders from China, Kazakhstan, Tajikistan and Uzbekistan.
-You can no longer take the train from Moscow.
+It’s also possible to cross into Kyrgyzstan by land but only through certain borders from China, Kazakhstan, Tajikistan and Uzbekistan.
+The train from Moscow no longer runs.

 The visa situation has evolved quickly in recent years.
 These days, citizens of most Western countries do not need a visa if they’re staying less than 60 days.
 You can check whether you need one on this page and if so, submit your application electronically through the same portal.